benbuzz790/bots/README.md

 - **Serialization and Deserialization**: Save and load bot states, including conversation history and tool configurations.
 - **Asynchronous Batch Processing (TBD)**: Send multiple messages concurrently using the batch sending feature.
 - **Automated README Updates**: Utilize the `prep_repo.py` script to automatically update the README.md file based on recent changes in Python files.
+- **Automated Code Formatting**: Use the `prep_repo.py` script to ensure consistent formatting, type hints, and PEP8 compliance across Python files in the project.

 ## Installation